Loading Results

 • Accept help when it is offered.

-• Use nipple shields and pacifiers with caution.
+• Use of nipple shields and pacifiers can decrease supply.

 • A breast flange that is too small or too large in size can hurt your milk supply.